kstenerud/concise-encoding/ce-structure.md

 A Concise Encoding document is a binary or text encoded document containing data arranged in an ad-hoc hierarchical fashion.
 Data is stored serially, and can be progressively read or written.

-Documents begin with a [version specifier](#version-specifier), followed by zero or one objects of any type.
+Documents begin with a [version specifier](#version-specifier), followed by one object of any type.
 To store multiple values in a document, use a [container](#container-types) as the top-level object and store other objects within that container.

     [version specifier] [object]

 **Examples**:

- * Empty document (CTE version 1): `c1`
+ * Empty document (CTE version 1): `c1 @null`
  * Document (CTE version 1) containing the top-level integer value 1000: `c1 1000`
  * Document (CTE version 1) containing a top-level list: `c1 [string1 string2 string3]`